benjaminbolling/RSW/paper.md

 ## Figures
 ![Figure 0](docs/fig0.png)
-Figure 0: The RWS:ing Application's launcher.
+Figure 0: The RWSing Application's launcher.

 ![Figure 1](docs/fig1.png)
-Figure 1: The RWS:ing Application's algorithm's "phase 1 GUI" (dark and light themes, left and right, respectively).
+Figure 1: The RWSing Application's algorithm's "phase 1 GUI" (dark and light themes, left and right, respectively).
 In the left figure, the combinations have been generated.
 In the right figure, the combinations have been loaded from a file.

 ![Figure 2](docs/fig2.png)
-Figure 2: The RWS:ing Application's algorithm's "phase 2 GUI" as launched from the "phase 1 GUI" and with the second Thursday's shift changed to an evening shift (left) and after finding solutions, showing the first solution (right).
+Figure 2: The RWSing Application's algorithm's "phase 2 GUI" as launched from the "phase 1 GUI" and with the second Thursday's shift changed to an evening shift (left) and after finding solutions, showing the first solution (right).

 ![Figure 3](docs/fig4.png)
 Figure 3: The benchmarking results in respect of time for fast- and full generation of the boolean arrays (on the left vertical axis), and the number of combinations gone through and the solutions found (on the right vertical axis).